-AASB 16 Leases
+Initial application of AASB 16

-AASB 16 was issued in January 2016 and it replaces AASB 117 Leases, AASB Interpretation 4 Determining whether an Arrangement contains a Lease, AASB Interpretation-115 Operating Leases-Incentives and AASB Interpretation 127 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
+AASB 16 was issued in January 2016 and it replaces AASB 117 Leases, AASB Interpretation 4 Determining whether an Arrangement contains Lease, AASB Interpretation-115 Operating Lease-Incentives and AASB Interpretation 127 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.

-AASB 16 sets out the principles for the recognition, measurement, presentation and disclosure of leases and requires lessees to account for all leases under a single onbalance sheet model similar to the accounting for finance leases under AASB 117.
+AASB 16 sets out the principles for the recognition, measurement, presentation and disclosure of leases and requires lessees to account for all leases under a single on-balance sheet model similar to the accounting for finance leases under AASB 117.

-The standard includes two recognition exemptions for lessees - leases of 'low-value' assets (e.g., personal computers) and short-term leases (i.e., leases with a lease term of 12 months or less).
-At the commencement date of a lease, a lessee will recognise a liability to make lease payments (i.e., the lease liability) and an asset representing the right to use the underlying asset during the lease term (i.e., the right-of-use asset).
-Lessees will be required to separately recognise the interest expense on the lease liability and the depreciation expense on the right-of-use asset.

-Lessees will be also required to remeasure the lease liability upon the occurrence of certain events (e.g., a change in the lease term, a change in future lease payments resulting from a change in an index or rate used to determine those payments).
+The standard includes two recognition exemptions for lessees - lease of 'low-value' assets (e.g., personal computers) and short term 12 months or less).
+At the commencement date of a lease, a lessee will recognise a liability to make lease payments (i.e., the lease liability) and an asset representing the right to sue the underlying asset during the lease term (i.e., the right-of-use asset).
+Lessees will be required to be separately recognise the interest expense on the lease liability and the depreciation expense on the right-of-use asset.
+Lessees are also required to remeasure the lease liability upon the occurrence of certain events (e.g., a change in the lease term, a change in future lease payments resulting from a change in an index or rate used to determine those payments).
 The lessee will generally recognise the amount of the remeasurement of the lease liability as an adjustment to the right-of-use asset.

-AASB 16, which is effective for annual periods beginning on or after 1 January 2019, requires lessees to make more extensive disclosures than under AASB 117.
+AASB 16, which is effective for annual periods beginning on or after 1 January 2019, requires lessees to make more extensive disclosure than under AASB 117.